Data Refinery environments

 Data flows and Spark environments

-When you select to run a Data Refinery flow in a Spark R environment, a Spark runtime is started.
+- On the flow details page, select the environment to use and click Save and run.
+When you run a Data Refinery flow in a Spark R 3.4 environment, a Spark runtime is started.
 On the data flow summary page, you can view the progress of the environment runtime initialization process.

-As soon as the runtime has started, you can view the active Spark R runtime for the Data Refinery flow and monitor its capacity unit hour (CUH) usage from your project's Environments page.
+As soon as the runtime has started, you can see the active Spark R runtime for the Data Refinery flow and monitor its capacity unit hour (CUH) usage from your project’s Environments page.

 If you need to cancel the data flow run while it’s in progress, you can do this from the data flow’s details page.
 Alternatively you can select Stop from the ACTIONS menu for the active runtime on your project’s Environments page.

-You can view the accumulated logs for the runs of a data flow by clicking the data flow from the project's Assets page and selecting the History tab.
+- Click the data flow from the project’s Assets page and select the History tab.

 - The following operations in Data Refinery are not supported in a data flow that you run in a Spark R 3.4 environment:

 When should I use a Spark R 3.4 environment?